 A Day with Batwa People – the Keepers of the Forest – Bwindi Impenetrable Forest

-Batwa Experience with the First People of the Forest in the Buhoma area: A Day with the indigenous and original people of the Forest, the Batwa people, is an authentic cultural experience.
-You will learn how these ancient people lived in the forest without destroying it.
-See how they hunted and gathered and existed, leaving a small ecological footprint.
+Batwa Experience with the First People of Bwindi Impenetrable Forest in the Buhoma area: A Day with the indigenous and original people of the Forest, the Batwa people, is an authentic cultural experience.
+You will learn how these ancient people lived in the Forest without destroying it.
+See how they hunted, gathered, and existed, leaving a small ecological footprint.

-The Batwa Experience in the Buhoma Area of Bwindi will be an eye-opener to you, a cultural insight into the lives of the original people of Southwest Uganda, the Batwa.
+The Batwa Experience in the Buhoma Area of Bwindi will be an eye-opener for you, a cultural insight into the lives of the original people of Bwindi Impenetrable Forest, the Batwa.

 Batwa Experience with the First People of the Forest.
-For thousands of years, the Batwa People lived, hunted, and gathered in their beloved Forest.
+The Batwa People lived, hunted, and gathered in their beloved Forest for thousands of years.
 Before any other people lived in what is today Bwindi Impenetrable Forest, there were the Batwa Pygmies – the indigenous people of the ancient rainforest.

 The concept of owning the Forest of owning land was foreign to them.
 They lived in harmony with their surroundings.
 They kept their traditional ways and culture even when other people groups moved into the areas surrounding them.

 Times changed for the Batwa.
-In the name of conservation, in the cause preserving the ancient rainforest and its wildlife, birds, primates such as the mountain gorillas.
-The keepers of the Forest were displaced without compensation.
+In the name of conservation, preserving the ancient rainforest and its wildlife, birds, and primates, the keepers of the Forest were displaced without compensation.
 Since they did not own the land of the Forest, they had only used it.
-They became squatters, refugees, a people without, a people who lacked, a people on the verge of losing their traditional ways and culture, their Dignity.
+They became settlers, refugees, a people without, a people who lacked, a people on the verge of losing their traditional ways and culture, their Dignity.
 Ways of living they had known and practiced for thousands of years – their beloved Bwindi Impenetrable Forest.

 The Batwa Experience with the First People of the Forest is a fantastic time.
-The Batwa Experience Bwindi Impenetrable Forest keeps those ancient ways and traditions alive.
-It is a way of passing on the traditions and culture to their children and grandchildren.
+The Batwa Experience keeps their ancient ways and traditions alive.
+It is a way of passing on the traditional ways and culture to their children and grandchildren.
 The Batwa can show visitors how they lived and existed in the Forest before the Bantu tribes came.

-The Batwa Experience will also show you how they lived in huts made of grass, trees, the use of tree-houses, caves.
-Experience the Batwa village life of old, the sharing, of living as a community, as a people, learn the things that they revered and cared for, and almost lost.
+The Batwa Experience will also show you how they lived in huts made of grass, trees, tree-houses, and caves.
+Experience the Batwa village life of old, the sharing, of living as a community, as a people, learn the things they revered and cared for and almost lost.

 You can experience the Life and Ways of the Batwa Pygmies.
-Your simple presence will honor them and their ways, and you become part of restoring their Dignity.
+Your simple presence will honor them and their ways, and you will become part of restoring their Dignity.
 Dignity is what they lost as they were evicted from the Forest.
-Now they had to live in a world where others would insult and look down on them as primitive and uncultured.
+Now they had to live in a world where others would insult and look at them as primitive and uncultured.

 The Batwa Experience is an interactive time of learning, of seeing the Forest in new ways, the ways of old, a day of personal enrichment, something not to be missed while in the Buhoma area of Bwindi Impenetrable Forest.

 Plan a day for your Batwa Experience.
-The cost per person is minimal compared to what you have spent visiting the Mountain Gorillas in Bwindi Impenetrable Forest, and it directly supports the Batwa Development program.
+The cost per person is minimal compared to what you have spent visiting the Mountain Gorillas in Bwindi Impenetrable Forest.
+It directly supports the Batwa Development program.

 Bwindi Impenetrable Forest is not only a place where you can visit and track the gorillas.
-It is also a place where you can experience the right culture and ways of life of the Original People of the Forest – the Batwa People.
+It is also a place to experience the right culture and ways of life of the Original People of the Forest – the Batwa People.

-The Batwa Visits allow Tourists to see the forest through the eyes of the first people of the Forest.
-It is meaningful not only tourists but to the Batwa since it will enable them to keep their culture alive in the 21st Century.
+The Batwa Visits allow Tourists to see the Forest through the eyes of the first people of the Forest.
+It is meaningful to tourists and the Batwa since it will enable them to keep their culture alive in the 21st Century.
 It certainly is not poverty tourism meant to evoke pity from Visitors.
-Most that partake are very glad that they met the Batwa people during Gorilla Trekking in Uganda.
+Most partake very glad that they met the Batwa people during Gorilla Trekking in Uganda.

-The Batwa Experience with the First People of the Forest – if this interests you – please contact us.
+The Batwa Experience with the First People of the Forest – assisted by the Kellerman Foundation